Match Day 2020: Department of Surgery announces incoming resident class; College of Medicine matches 14 to surgery programs

 By Josh Shepherd

-Despite cancellations of Match Day celebrations on Friday, March 20, due to the COVID-19 pandemic, the UK Department of Surgery was still very pleased to announce the new class of incoming surgical residents for the 2020-21 academic year.
+The UK Department of Surgery is pleased to welcome the new class of incoming surgical residents and fellows for the 2020-21 academic year.
 In addition to this most welcome news, Surgery faculty and staff were also pleased to note that 14 senior medical students from the UK College of Medicine matched to several surgery programs throughout the United States, including five to the University of Kentucky.

-Plastic Surgery’s two new categorical interns in their integrated program include University of Kentucky medical student, Evan Lynch, and a student from the University of Tennessee Health Science Center, Garrett Minor.
+Plastic Surgery’s two new categorical interns in their integrated program include University of Kentucky MD/PhD student, Dr. Evan Lynch, and Dr. Garrett Minor, a student from the University of Tennessee Health Science Center.

-The new intern who matched into the Cardiothoracic Surgery Integrated residency, Jason Gilbert, is completing his medical degree at the West Virginia School of Osteopathic Medicine.
+The new intern who matched into the Cardiothoracic Surgery Integrated residency, Jason Gilbert, DO, completed his medical degree at the West Virginia School of Osteopathic Medicine.

 In addition to these 27 interns, the upcoming class includes:

 - The first fellow in the new UK Hand Surgery Fellowship program, Jayson Johnson, MD.
 The program is co-sponsored by UK Plastic Surgery and Orthopedic Surgery.